 Asian Development Review: Volume 31, Number 1

-Experts conduct an analysis of poverty in India, analyze the effects of foreign investment in Viet Nam, examine inequality in the People's Republic of China, and look into monetary policy shocks, inclusive growth and globalization.
+This issue includes an analysis of poverty in India, the effects of foreign investment in Viet Nam, and price differences and inequality in the housing market of the People's Republic of China, among others.

 - A Comprehensive Analysis of Poverty in India – Arvind Panagariya and Megha Mukim

 - Foreign Direct Investment and the Survival of Domestic Private Firms in Viet Nam – Ari Kokko and Tran Toan Thang

 - Spatial Price Differences and Inequality in the People’s Republic of China: Housing Market Evidence – Chao Li and John Gibson

 - Effects of Monetary Policy Shocks on the Exchange Rate in the Republic of Korea: Capital Flows in Stock and Bond Markets – Soyoung Kim

 - Inclusive Growth: When May We Expect It?
 When May We Not? – Kunal Sen

 - Globalization and the Quality of Asian and Non-Asian Jobs – Robert J. Flanagan and Niny Khor

 - ADB’s Distinguished Speakers Program Measuring the Connectedness of the Financial System: Implications for Risk Management – Robert C. Merton